Diary of a Network Geek

 Servershield

-Filed under: Fun,Fun Work,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:56 am for you boring, normal people.
+Filed under: Fun,Fun Work,Red Herrings — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:56 am for you boring, normal people.

 I just can’t bring myself to trust something from a car care company for my servers.